Linda Fowler

-Linda Fowler (also Glover) is a fictional character from the British ITV soap opera, Emmerdale, played by Tonicha Jeronimo from 1994 to 1997.
+Linda Fowler (also Glover) is a fictional character from the British ITV soap opera Emmerdale, played by Tonicha Jeronimo from 1994 to 1997.
 It was reported on 6 May 1997 that Jeronimo had quit the soap after three years.
-The character was killed off in a car accident in October 1997, as part of the show's 25th anniversary celebrations.
+The character was killed off in a car crash in October 1997, as part of the show's 25th anniversary celebrations.

 Casting

+Jeronimo was 16 years old when she was offered the role of Linda.
+She had been taking her GCSE exams when she attended the audition for the serial.
+She explained "It was like something out of Hollywood.
+I passed the audition and by the Monday I was working on the show.
+It was like falling in love, a whirlwind romance, a dream."

+In an interview with Dave Jones, published in the North Wales Weekly News, Jeronimo described Linda in her early scenes as "quite a flighty, fun character".
+However, "her world fell apart" following an abortion, her brother's death, and a miscarriage.
+The actress admitted that the role become "too exhausting" as she spent a lot of time crying.

-In May 1997 Tonicha Jeronimo announced that she was leaving Emmerdale because of the "grinding despair" working on series made her feel.
+In May 1997, Jeronimo announced that she was leaving Emmerdale because of the "grinding despair" working on series made her feel.
 Jeronimo did not agree with the way her character was written out, and this made the actress realise that she made the right decision.
 Jeronimo told a columnist from the Daily Mirror that she believed producers killed her character as a punishment for quitting Emmerdale.